 Today started out with a bang!
 Right off the bat, we paraded from our hotel to meet Forrest at the Termini train station.
 This has become pretty standard now, and this was not the exciting part of the morning.
 The exciting part was when we jumped into a caravan of crazy Italian taxis.
 The caravan was taking us to Vatican City.
 When we arrived at the entrance and were passing through security, I was “that tourist” that had to go through the metal detector three times.
 I never actually got through the detector without setting off the alarm, the guard just seemed to think I was too stupid to use whatever metal I had on me as a weapon anyways.
-Once that minor fiasco was over with, we got down to business right away.
-The first major work that we saw was the Laocoon.
-As we stood under cover from the rain, Forrest explained to us that this was a statue of a father and his two sons being murdered by snakes for trying to warn others that the Trojan horse was a trap.

 .